Richardson2512/testlattice-backend/README.md

 - Node.js 18+ and npm
 - Redis server (local or cloud)
 - Supabase account and project
-- Mistral AI API key
+- Ollama (for local Llama 4 and Qwen models) or API keys for cloud providers
 - Pinecone API key (optional)
-- Deepseek API key (optional)

 ### Installation